Keremimo/initialize-arch/README.md

 # initialize-arch
-Personal application that initiates a post-install Arch environment in my own way.
+Personal application that initiates a post-install Arch environment in my own way as a learning project.
+Still incomplete.

 Written in Go for no other reason than learning some Go syntax while I build something useful for me.